GaneshSrambikal/articledb/README.md

 ### frontend : Jade, css, javascript ,bootstrap,bower
-### backend  : Node, Express, Mongodb
+### backend  : Node, Express, Mongodb ,Passport oauth

 ### Description :

-Following app searches for nearby pets which are available to adopt in the nearby adopt center.
-This app uses an api from petfinder.com[link](https://www.petfinder.com) ,which in response return data in json format.
-The fetched result shows the pets image , adresses,contactand shelter id.
+Following web app is a simple article webApp which can create, read, update and delete articles.
+Backend is powered by mongodb and its used mlab to store and retrieve data .It used passport auth to authenticate users ,using local strategy.

 ## Some Screenshots of the app
 ![Image](https://github.com/GaneshSrambikal/Pet-Search-web-app/blob/master/ss.png)